 The rainforest is one of the more exciting topics students will learn about in Key Stage 2.
-Discovering new animals and plants, understanding how they live together and how the rainforest cares for the world we live in inspires encourages the explorative nature of children at this age.
+Discovering the biology of new animals and plants, understanding how they live together and how the rainforest cares for the world we live in inspires encourages the explorative nature of children at this age.

 But learning about the rainforest has another significant goal: teaching kids that caring for the natural world is critically important.
 Here we’ve collected some resources from organisations that will help you lead your class on why and how to keep the rainforest safe.